 We’ve moved beyond climate change to climate trauma, Watt-Cloutier contends, and the human suffering in wounded Inuit communities reflects that trauma.
-But when she delivers the Alex Trebek Distinguished Lecture on May 5, a highlight of uOttawa’s 2017 Alumni Week, she will also sound a hopeful note.
-Counting on “people’s innate concern for others,” she trusts that our empathy and common humanity can still save us.
+But when she delivered the Alex Trebek Distinguished Lecture on May 5, a highlight of uOttawa’s 2017 Alumni Week, she also sounded a hopeful note.
+Counting on people’s innate concern for others, she trusts that our empathy and common humanity can still save us.

 We all have the right to be protected from climate change, she says, and we are all in this together.
 But we can’t just think our way out of this crisis — we need to feel our way through it.
 We need to rediscover that everything is connected, and join forces to protect the things we love, including diverse cultures, our own local environments — and Arctic ice.